de-Bivort-Lab/margo/README.md

 ## Reporting issues

-MARGO is still a work in progress.
+Although the core functionality has been thoroughly tested, MARGO is still a work in progress.
 Please [report](https://github.com/de-Bivort-Lab/margo/issues) any errors to this repository.
 To help solve issues quickly, please provide a detailed description of the error, the MATLAB error message, and the MARGO error log file (if possible).

 ## Contributors